 To view a post's permission settings, click the Share button in the top-right corner of a post page.
 The Share dropdown provides exhaustive details about who has access to your post and their permission level.

-Sharing directly is the most straightforward way to add a teammate to a post.
+Sharing directly is the most straightforward way to add a teammate, group, or topic to a post.

-Click on the Share button in the top-right corner
+1. Click on the Share button in the top right corner of the post.

-Click on Add topics , users, or email invite input
+2. Click on the Add topics, users, or email invite search bar.

 For published posts, you can assign one of the two possible levels of permissions: